-Life may not always be a bowl of cherries, but on September 24, a luscious treat can provide a jubilant outlook as you celebrate Cherries Jubilee Day.
+Life may not always be a bowl of cherries, but on Cherries Jubilee Day, observed annually on September 24, a luscious treat can provide a jubilant outlook.

-This classic dessert was pushed backstage while other trendy confections, such as tiramisu and lava cakes, took turns in the spotlight.
+This classic dessert was pushed backstage while the more trendy confections, tiramisu and lava cakes, took turns in the spotlight.
 But this is the holiday on which to bring it back for a standing ovation.

 Cherries Jubilee earned its name and fame more than a century ago when it was prepared for one of Queen Victoria’s royal jubilee events.
 Since then, the recipe has undergone minor tweaks to become a spirited sauce of warmed cherries over a cloud of ice cream.